HalbonLabs/CodeGuardPro/README.md

-# Quality Hub
+# CodeGuard Pro

-**Quality Hub** is a comprehensive VS Code extension that brings together all the essential code quality, security, and testing tools into one convenient interface.
+**CodeGuard Pro** is a comprehensive VS Code extension that brings together all the essential code quality, security, and testing tools into one convenient interface.
 Stop switching between multiple extensions and terminal commands - manage your entire code quality workflow from a single sidebar panel.

 ## 🚀 Features